-A First Holy Communion Gift Guide
+First Holy Communion Gifts for Catholics

-My favorite presents to give for first communion include this Divine Mercy wall statue (because Jesus’s giving of himself to us in the Eucharist is truly divine mercy) and this Saint Pope John Paul II statue, since the former Holy Father was known for his worship of the Eucharist.
-If I give the latter as a first communion gift, I always include this JPII quote in the card: “The Eucharist is a priceless treasure: by not only celebrating it but also by praying before it outside of Mass we are enabled to make contact with the very wellspring of grace.”
+My favorite presents to give for First Communion include this Divine Mercy wall statue (because Jesus’s giving of Himself to us in the Eucharist is truly divine mercy) and this Saint Pope John Paul II statue, since the former Holy Father was known for his worship of the Eucharist.
+If I give the latter as a Catholic gift for First Communion, I always include this JPII quote in the card: “The Eucharist is a priceless treasure: by not only celebrating it but also by praying before it outside of Mass we are enabled to make contact with the very wellspring of grace.”

-Most children, as they are preparing to receive their first communion, learn prayers like the Our Father, Glory Be, and Hail Mary.
-I have fond memories of practicing these prayers with our oldest daughters in the months leading up to their first communions, because the time practicing together was time praying together.
+Most children, as they are preparing to receive their First Holy Communion, learn prayers like the Our Father, Glory Be, and Hail Mary.
+I have fond memories of practicing these prayers with our oldest daughters in the months leading up to their First Communions because the time practicing together was time praying together.

-For the girls in my life, I love to give a classic and timeless piece of jewelry on their first communion, such as these cross stud earrings or this dainty Benedictine medal bracelet.
+For the girls in my life, I love to give classic and timeless pieces of Catholic jewelry as gifts on their First Communion, such as these Lady Lourdes stud earrings or this Miraculous Medal bracelet.
 Although many girls at this age do not frequently wear jewelry, religiously significant items like these are perfect for special occasions, and could eventually become everyday-wear pieces.

-We all know that the true gift of first holy communion is the gift of the Eucharist.
-But I find that by giving a memorable and beautiful present to the young girl or boy receiving the sacrament for the first time, I am doing my part to honor the significance of the occasion.
-And I hope that by giving a classic, timeless gift, the receiver will have many moments to remember their day fondly, far into the future.
+We all know that the true gift of First Holy Communion is the gift of the Eucharist.
+But I find that by giving memorable and beautiful presents on one’s First Holy Communion, I am doing my part to honor the significance of the occasion.
+And I hope that by giving classic, timeless Catholic gifts, they will remember their First Holy Communion fondly, far into the future.

 Share Your Catholic Gift Ideas